FarronF/limerick-council-meetings/meetings/2021/03/09-Virtual Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th February 2021.md

 And Resolved:

-“That the Section 183 Notice be brought to full Council for approval”.--- 4
+“That the Section 183 Notice be brought to full Council for approval”.
+---
+4

 **8.**